soloproyectos-js/jquery.sp-modal/README.md

 ```bash
 bower install jquery.sp-modal
 ```
-Or copy copy the `dist/` files in your preferred location.
+Or copy the `dist/` files in your preferred location.

 ## Modal Dialogs